juan-gm/request_bin/README.md

   - `'postgres://yourpsqlusername:psqlpassword@localhost:5432/request_bin'`

-  The psql pasword it's usually 12345s
+  The psql pasword it's usually 12345
+  It is possible to change it by running the command `ALTER USER username WITH PASSWORD 'newpassword';`